 In case of a breakdown, the cost of repair is also affordable.
 A chain-driven garage door opener costs between $150 – 180.
 They also don’t have a battery backup for when there is a power outage.

 Belt-Driven Garage Door Opener

-For a residential garage door opener system, the best-driven opener is the most preferred because it is quiet, powerful and has a battery backup.
-It also has the potential for internet and Bluetooth connectivity, although they are a bit pricey.
-They are ideal for attached garages but may have compatibility issues with the garage doors.
+For a residential garage door opener system, the best-driven opener is the most preferred because it is quiet, powerful, and has a battery backup.
+Just like any other up-to-date tech gadgets e.g., smartphones, computer speakers, and TVs, this too has the potential for internet and Bluetooth connectivity, although they are a bit pricey.
+They are ideal for attached garages, but may have compatibility issues with the garage doors.

 Screw-Driven Garage Door Opener

 Installation of a screw-driven garage door opener is the easiest because it has fewer components compared to belt-driven and chain-driven openers.
 It is also quiet and powerful and requires little maintenance over its lifetime.
 Screw-driven garage opener does not open automatically, it uses a remote sold separately, but the garage door costs between $190 – 250.